The 10 Best Eco Hotels in Amsterdam

 This peaceful establishment boasts Green Globe Platinum status and an impressive eco-awareness at every level.
 In real terms, this means that you can expect paperless check-in, local and seasonal food, and rooms made sparkling with biodegradable cleaning products during your stay here.

 The Okura also supports local social projects, such as the EmmaChildren’s hospital and the d’Oude Rai elderly care home.
-A stay at this eco-hotel is sure to impress and delight you during your trip to Amsterdam.
+A stay at this eco-hotel in Amsterdam is sure to impress and delight you during your trip to the city.

 The Conservatorium is a luxury, high-class green hotel in Amsterdam with ethics to match.
 It has been Green Globe certified since opening in 2011 and is part of the prestigious Positive Luxury cohort indicating ethical and sustainable practices.